tomgrek/hackathon-skeleton/README.md

 ## How to deploy?

 First, you need a server.
 I use Linode.
 Deploy a fresh Ubuntu 16.04 and SSH into it.
-Since this is a bunch of projects and not a real deployment, stick with root access for simplicity.
+Since this is designed for a bunch of learning projects and not a real deployment, stick with root access for simplicity.
+If you want to deploy forreals, adding user groups and setting permissions is not that hard.
+You might then also want to add CSRF protection and header rewriting (see helmet.js).

+First, a little bit of sysadmin.
 Set the machine's time-zone: ```dpkg-reconfigure tz-data```.

 Set up the machine with ```hostname dev``` ('dev' is my machine name here) and by editing /etc/hosts.
 You'll need to have a domain name, with DNS (I use Google Domains) pointing to the Linode's IP address.
 (The domain I use is exploitip.com).

 Whilst you're playing with the DNS, create a sub-domain to deploy your project to.
 Or create many, e.g. project1.exploitip.com, project2.exploitip.com, etc. This guide describes the latter, slightly more complicated situation, assuming you don't want to spin up a server for each project (until you start to scale, that is!)
-But you can easily cut bits out and follow this guide -- including the Docker bits -- if you want a strictly one project, one (or many) server approach, say if you start getting more traffic.
+But you can easily cut bits out and still follow this guide -- including the Docker bits -- if you want a strictly one project, one (or many) server approach, say if you start getting more traffic.
 Point each sub-domain at the Linode.

 Next, run (as root) ```apt-get update && apt-get install dmsetup```.
 Then run ```dmsetup mknodes```.
 I don't know what dmsetup does, only that due to some incompatibility between Docker and Ubuntu 16, you need to do this before installing Docker, otherwise the install hangs.